Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/TennisDream.md

 I first discovered tennis in **8th grade** at age **12**.
 The thrill of the game, its strategy, and the physical challenge captivated me instantly.
 That's when I set my sights on winning a major tennis trophy 🏆.
 I participated in **two or three tournaments**, but progress seemed elusive.

-As academic pressures mounted during **10th grade**, I made the difficult decision to step away from tennis.
+As academic pressures mounted during **10th grade**, I had to step away from tennis.
 What I thought would be a short pause stretched into years, though the dream never faded 💭.

 ---